- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 You can read more about mapping your asset library in our other guide: How to Organize Digital Assets for Easy Sharing, Search & Use

-Once you know how you want to organize your brand assets, the next step is to plan metadata (a.k.a. data that describes and provides more fine details about your brand assets).
-There are a few steps to this:
+Once you know how to organize your brand assets, the next step is to plan metadata (aka data that describes and provides fine details about your brand assets).

 Sections appear at the top of every Collection or Portal to display the type of collateral stored within.
 As you switch between Collections, Sections will change to reflect what’s available to users.
-If you only have product images and templates for a certain collection, then the only sections displayed will be Images and Templates.
+If you only have product images and templates for a certain Collection, then the only sections displayed will be Images and Templates.

-- What type of information do you want to keep track of with your assets?
+2. What type of information do you want to keep track of with your assets?
 Add custom fields for different types of content.

 This lets you classify data and create a controlled vocabulary for clearer organization and faster search.
-It also lets you store all of the relevant information about an asset in your DAM system.
+It also lets you store all relevant information about an asset in your DAM system.
 It’s important to remember that your custom fields will translate into the filters you use to search; think about the end-user again here as you plan custom fields for different asset types.
-We suggest keeping custom fields relatively consistent so users can navigate different sectors of your organization’s Brandfolder and use the same phrases to filter and search.

-We recommend using labels when you want to store sub-information about a specific data point in your custom fields — labels translate into subcategories as you filter your search.
-For example, say one of your custom fields is Region and the input value is North America.
+We recommend using labels when storing sub-information about a specific data point in your custom fields — labels translate into subcategories as you filter your search.
+For example, say one of your custom fields is Region, and the input value is North America.
 You could create labels for Canada, Mexico, and the United States to include more specific information about the region.

 4. Put It Down On Paper & Begin DAM Set-Up